All Episodes

 I know it takes time away from your family, but it will be worth it for them too.

-Find a career that will double your pay, and then live like you're living now and put that rest of the money away.
+Find a career that will double your pay and then live like you're living now and put that rest of the money away.

-Those jobs there are a lot of jobs available right now.
+There are a lot of jobs available right now.

 And if you look hard, I promise you'll find it.

-I live um close to Kalamazoo.
+I live close to Kalamazoo.

 It's one of the smaller towns around it.